 You should also have some financial information at hand, especially your health insurance information.
-When you call an alcohol, drug abuse or narcotics hotline number or a specific treatment center, whether outpatient or inpatient, you may be asked to provide specific details about your coverage, so have your or your loved one’s insurance card handy.
-Also remember that you can ask about payment options like loans, financing and scholarships or options for people who don’t have insurance.
-Whether you are seeking treatment for a problem with alcohol, cocaine, marijuana, heroin, prescription drugs or any other addiction, recovery from chemical dependency is possible.
+When you call an alcohol, drug abuse, or narcotics hotline number or a specific treatment center, whether outpatient or inpatient, you may be asked to provide specific details about your coverage, so have your or your loved one’s insurance card handy.
+Also remember that you can ask about payment options like loans, financing and scholarships, and options for people who don’t have insurance.
+Whether you are seeking treatment for a problem with alcohol, cocaine, marijuana, heroin, prescription drugs, or any other addiction, recovery from chemical dependency is possible.

-To find out more about your options for outpatient drug or alcohol addiction rehabilitation treatment, what your insurance policy covers or how to pay for rehab, contact an admissions navigator for free at .
+To find out more about your options for outpatient drug or alcohol addiction rehabilitation treatment with American Addiction Centers, what your insurance policy covers or how to pay for rehab, please contact one of our caring admissions navigators free at .
 You can also use the “Verify Your Insurance” portal or fill out the form below.